 If you Can’t Get to Wolfville

 If time is tight and you can’t make it to Wolfville to visit these fantastic wineries visit the Halifax Farmers Market.
 Several of the wineries and other foodie places I have mentioned in this post have stalls there.

-If you click through on some of the links in this post and make a purchase I will receive a small commission.
-Just wanted to make sure you knew.
+Also, if you click through on the links in this post and make purchases I will make a small commission.
+Just wanted to make sure you knew!